natnatichang/web-game-collection/README.md

 Classic Arcade Revival

-A collection of iconic game reimplementations I developed during my game programming coursework.
-These games are built using C++ and compiled to WebAssembly with Emscripten, allowing for seamless browser gameplay without any downloads or plugins.
+A collection of iconic game reimplementations I completed as part of my game programming coursework.
+Each project involved implementing core mechanics and features to recreate these classic titles.
+Built using C++ and compiled to WebAssembly with Emscripten, allowing for seamless browser gameplay without any downloads or plugins.

 - [Pong](https://natnatichang.github.io/web-game-collection/Ping%20Pong/Lab01.html)
 - [Asteroids](https://natnatichang.github.io/web-game-collection/Asteroids/Lab02.html)